fhiso/sources-and-citations/citation-elements.md

-Similarly, this standard's definition of a *datatype* is almost identical to the definition of a datatype in &#x5B;[RDF Concepts](https://www.w3.org/TR/rdf11-concepts/)], and that RDF datatypes can be used as *datatypes* in this standard.
+Similarly, this standard's definition of a *datatype* is almost identical to the definition of a datatype in &#x5B;[RDF Concepts](https://www.w3.org/TR/rdf11-concepts/)], and RDF datatypes can be used as *datatypes* in this standard.

 {.example ...} XML Schema defines an integer type in §3.4.13 of &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)] which is well suited